af4092/CSV-Vector-Search-Java-API/Vector_Search_Sample/README.md

 ## Vector Search Sample

 - Java code allows the user to search for a keyword within a CSV file.
+It utilizes Java's standard I/O classes, exception handling, and user input functionality to achieve this task.

 - Test Data is NationalUniversitiesRankings.csv